Here are a few things not to buy for baby.

 4. Baby Nail Clippers

 OK, so admittedly I did use baby nail clippers a lot with my babies.
 It was useful to have the small size for the little fingers.
-But, the other day when I threw out the baby clippers, I realized I could have done without them and it wasn’t worth buying.
+But, the other day when I threw out the baby clippers, I realized I could have done without them!

 You probably already have nail clippers in your home, just use those to clip your babies nails!
 They are free and will work just as good!
-Just remember to be extra cautions to not clip any of the sensitive skin.
+Remember though to be extra cautious to not clip any of babies sensitive skin.

 5. Nursing Cover

 If you are planning on nursing you will probably want something to help you cover up while in public, I know I did!
-With my first baby I bought a nursing cover, but honestly didn’t use it that much.
-I would forget to pack it in the diaper bag, or it would be across the room and didn’t want to hassle finding it.
+With my first baby I bought a nursing cover, but honestly didn’t use it very often.
+I would forget to pack it in the diaper bag, or it would always be sitting across the room and I didn’t want to hassle finding it.
 It really wasn’t something I ever considered buying again.

 Once I ditched the nursing cover I realized that a large light weight blanket worked just as good!
-I always had a few with me and the baby and they were quick and easy to throw over as a cover.
-I loved having one less thing to pack!
+I always had a few with me, nd they were quick and easy to throw over as a nursing cover.
+I loved having one less thing to pack in my diaper bag!